stanislaw/SoftwareDesignHeuristics/README.md

 - **Everything Explicit and No Magic.** No comments.
 Whenever a thought explicit vs magic comes to your mind, go for explicit.

+- Don't give your classes plural names.
+One example is a test class which is based on a xUnit framework.
+Don't call it plural, call it singular: your class gives you an instance that exercises **many** tests but the class and instance is one. `UserTest`, not `UserTests`!
+See also "There is no such thing as
+Many".

 ## Complexity and Cognitive Load

 https://en.wikipedia.org/wiki/Cognitive_load (and Cognitive Overload)